More than just an education – choose Wales

 Keep your eyes open for Doctor Who and Sherlock being filmed all over the city!

-(Cardiff Half Marathon runners near the Millenium centre Cardiff)
+(Cardiff Half Marathon runners near the Wales Millennium centre Cardiff)

 Go whitewater rafting in Cardiff Bay or get running and take part in the Cardiff Half Marathon.